dol-sensors-A-S/dol.IoT.Integrator.Cli/resources/Integrator-API-getting-started.md

 In order to integrate to dol-sensors iot devices, you need an integrator account.
 This in turn gives you access to the HTTP API and the data and status queues that contains the live data from devices.

 You only need one integrator account, not one for each user you have.
-The integrator account is *you (or more likely your company)*.
+The integrator account is *you (or more correctly your system)*.
 The individual end-users that exists in your software / UI is not represented in the dol-sensors api.

 ## Logins